 I read law as an undergraduate at Cambridge, before moving to Oxford for postgraduate study.
 I was brought up just outside York, where I attended my local comprehensive school.
 Though I worried that the surroundings would be too alien, and the courses too difficult, my student years – in both Cambridge and Oxford – were some of the best of my life.
 I made great friends, learnt a tremendous amount and fell in love with my subject.
 I strongly believe that Oxford needs more students from a wide range of different backgrounds.
 If you’re intellectually curious and hard working, I urge you to apply for a place.
 Our Admissions Office will happily answer any questions you may have.

-Director of Ashmolean Museum & Curator of Pictures
+Director of Ashmolean Museum and Keeper of the Pictures

 Dr Xa Sturgis

-Director of Ashmolean Museum & Curator of Pictures
+Director of Ashmolean Museum and Keeper of the Pictures

 Supernumerary & Governing Body Fellow